Skip to content

 I also like the quick draw lacing system as it makes this model really easy to get on and off which is nice when you’re in gnarly conditions and don’t feel like messing with shoe laces.
 My only knock on this model for hiking is its limitations for cold weather use.

-For daily wear and walking, the Primus Trail Knit FG should also work pretty well for most.
-The knit has a nice level of breathability so your feet should stay fairly cool during all-day wear with this model.
+The Primus Trail Knit FG should also work well for daily wear and walking.
+The knit has a nice level of breathability, so your feet should stay fairly cool during all-day wear with this model.

 Plus, the lugs aren’t so aggressive to where they take away from walking on flatter surfaces like concrete.
 Lastly, and while appearance is subjective, I do think this shoe has a nice clean, and refined appearance to them.